LGBudd/KORD-KMKE-Custom-Scenery/README.md

 ## Chicago and Milwaukee Area Custom Scenery

 Custom scenery for the Chicago (KORD) and Milwaukee (KMKE) areas, for the FlightGear Flight Simulator.
 This includes:
-- The airports recommended as of October 2020 from the X-Plane Scenery Gateway
+- Area airports recommended as of October 2020 from the X-Plane Scenery Gateway
 - Area includes scenery between the following coordinates:
   - min lat 41.5
   - max lat 44.0